Dong Cheng Wei

 Dong Cheng Wei (東城衛 (Dong Cheng Wei)) is a Taiwanese rock band.
 It was an underground band that was formed during the band members' high school years.
-It gain certained amount of popularity because of the success of the lead vocal, Jiro Wang and the TV appearances on KO One, The X-Family, K.O.3an Guo, KO One Return, KO One Re-act, The X-Dormitory, Angel 'N' Devil and KO ONE: RE-MEMBER.
+It gain a certain amount of popularity because of the success of the lead vocal, Jiro Wang and the TV appearances on KO One, The X-Family, K.O.3an Guo, KO One Return, KO One Re-act, The X-Dormitory, Angel 'N' Devil and KO ONE: RE-MEMBER.

 Television appearance

 Biography

+In 1998, the bandleader/guitarist Shu and bassist Deng formed the band.

+In 2000, Jiro actively joined the band.

 The name of the band had changed 3 times.
 Karma was the original name.
 DJ-WIS was a name taken from the first letter of the band members' English names: "DJ-WIS" (Dun, Jiro, Will, Iyhon, Shu).

 In between their active years, the band once disbanded due to various reasons: Jiro Wang's throat problem and his busy schedule of filming, band members continue with their studying in school, etc. But the band reunited of filming The X-Family.
 Shu Chen also composed some songs in The X-Family OST.

 The current band title is a dedication of saying "Dong Cheng's Band" ('Dong Cheng' is Jiro Wang's Chinese name).

+In 2005, due to Jiro's leading role in a TV drama"KO One", Shu met the CEO of "可米Comic Communication" through this connection.
+The CEO requested Shu to rearrange the TV drama's theme song into a rock version, and Shu completed this task within three days, leading to the band's first on-screen appearance.

+On August 8, 2007, the band performed in "The X-Family".

+Jiro played the male lead, while Shu portrayed the fifth male lead, playing the role of Hu Yan Jue Luo Xiu, leaving a deep impression on many viewers.

+DCW signed a contract with Comic Ritz, the brokerage company.

+Meanwhile, DCW produced a lot of background music and songs for the TV series, including the well-known song "夠愛Gou Ai/All My Love for You", which featured guest singer Xie Hexian, who also appeared in the drama.

+Jiro, who had joined the idol group "Fahrenheit", performed with DCW, but the company did not allow him to officially return to the band.

+In 2007, the original soundtrack (OST) for the drama "The X-Family" produced by DCW was released, featuring a collection of instrumental music tracks.

+On February 27, 2009, the band performed in "K.O.3an Guo".
+Shu played the lead role in the drama, portraying Liu Bei/Hu Yan Jue Luo Xiu.

+The drama achieved high ratings, featuring many songs and background music produced by DCW.